10 minute read

 • Efficiency: Great for detecting over-provisioned CPU, memory, or storage according to a defined efficiency ratio threshold between 0 and 1.

 Let us expand some more on these alerting use cases.
+You can visit this page (here) to get a full list of the alert types supported by Kubecost.

 Recurring Update Alert